monkeystylle/swap-space/README.md

 ## 🚀 Overview

-SwapSpace is a full-stack digital exchange platform that enables users to trade, swap, and exchange items and services efficiently through a secure marketplace.
+SwapSpace is a full-stack digital exchange platform that enables users to trade, swap, and exchange items and services.

-**Note:** This application is currently optimized for desktop view only and is not yet responsive for mobile devices.

 ## ✨ Features